 What WMT says

-Expedition Skills is a world-class camping based multi-disciplinary 7-day collaborative training event delivered by WMT and Woodsmoke at their stunning base in the heart of the Lake District.
+Expedition Skills is a world-class camping based multi-disciplinary 7-day collaborative training event delivered by WMT and Woodsmoke at their stunning camp in the heart of the Lake District.
 Our aim is to deliver a solid base of expedition-proven skills ranging from bushcraft and expedition preparation to bush mechanic training, personal security and GPS navigation and concluding with WMT medical skills training – Far From Help.
 The course is delivered by the UK’s leading training providers in these respective fields.
 It starts mid-day on Monday and concludes at 4pm on Sunday.
 No previous camping or expedition experience is required.
 Expedition Skills was a ground breaking course when we started running it in 2005 and it’s never been copied.
 It’s an immersive, detailed and fun camping based and sociable experience.
-This in-depth course is ideal for expedition leaders, film crews, conservationist, teachers, soldiers, doctors, overland drivers and anyone planning an adventurous expedition, especially if it’s vehicle based.
-Expeditions Skills could also be your ticket to building your CV with a view to working professionally in the ecotourism and adventure travel industry and therefore of interest to military personnel looking to invest their resettlement grant.
+This in-depth course is ideal for expedition leaders, film crews, conservationist, teachers, soldiers, doctors, teachers, medical students, overland drivers and anyone planning an adventurous expedition, especially if it’s vehicle based.
+Expeditions Skills could also be your ticket to building your CV with a view to working professionally in the ecotourism and adventure travel industry.
 Alternatively, you’re welcome to join us for an exciting “working” holiday to extend your wilderness knowledge!
 Far From Help – can be booked on its own.

 What students say

 Great – all of it.
 Lot’s of humour, real examples.

 An excellent, informative and useful course.
 Thank you v. much!

 Relaxed and informative – never boring!